 A Python wrapper to Magento's XML-RPC API.

 This is a simple Python interface to Magento’s XML-RPC API.
-The API discovers and makes all of Magento’s API methods available to you.
+The API discovers and makes all of Magento’s API methods available to you by discovery.

-The API discovers and makes all of Magento’s API methods available to you.
+The API discovers and makes all of Magento’s API methods available to you by discovery.
 The best way to learn how to use the API is to play around with it in a Python shell and refer back to the Magento API documentation for docs on the usage of specific methods.

 Quick IPython Shell

-The Magento API is massive and takes effort to grok.
+The Magento API is massive and difficult to use.
 If you need to use it in some production capacity, you’ll want to jump into a shell frequently and muck around with inputs and stare at outputs.

 magento-ipython-shell will drop you into an IPython shell that has a variable bound to a MagentoAPI object that is ready for use.